simonmichael/hledger/hledger/hledger.m4.md

 2. Top level rules (`date-format`, `fields`, `newest-first`, `skip` at top level, etc) are processed, top to bottom.
    If a rule occurs more than once, the last one wins;
    except for `skip`/`end` rules, where the first one wins.

+3. The CSV file is read as text.
+   Any non-ascii characters will be decoded using the text encoding specified by the `encoding` rule, otherwise the system locale's text encoding.

+4. Any top-level skip or end rule is applied.
-   `skip [N]` immediately skips the current or next N CSV records.
+   `skip [N]` immediately skips the current or next N CSV records;
    `end` immediately skips all remaining CSV records.

-3. Now CSV records are processed.
-For each remaining CSV record, in file order:
+5. Now the remaining CSV records are processed.
+For CSV record, in file order:

-   - Is there a skip/end rule that applies for this record ?
+   - Is there a conditional skip/end rule that applies for this record ?
      Search the `if` blocks, from top to bottom, for a succeeding one containing a `skip` or `end` rule.
-     If found, immediately skip the specified number of CSV records, then continue at 3.\
+     If found, skip the specified number of CSV records, then continue at 5.\
      Otherwise...

    - Do some basic validation on this CSV record (eg, check that it has at least two fields).